 Dr. Renslow Sherer, Co-Chair -- Professor, Department of Medicine - Infectious Diseases and Global Health

-Tara Zahra, Co-Chair -- Associate Professor of East European History and the College
+Tara Zahra, Co-Chair -- Professor of East European History and the College

 Faculty Board Members:

 Daniel Brudney, Professor, Department of Philosophy and the College; Director of Graduate Admissions

 Elizabeth Chandler, Director, Center for Teaching & Learning, Midwest Faculty Seminar

 James Chandler, Barbara E. & Richard J. Franke Distinguished Service Professor, Department of English, Department of Cinema & Media Studies and the College; Director, Franke Institute for the Humanities

 Jane Dailey, Associate Professor, Department of History, the Law School, and the College

 Michael Geyer, Samuel N. Harper Professor of German and European History, Department of History and the College

 Tom Ginsburg, Leo Spitz Professor of International Law; Ludwig and Hilde Wolf Research Scholar; Professor, Political Science